-The Marriott Bonvoy Brilliant American Express card is Marriott and Amex’s new premium hotel card.
-This card used to be the American Express SPG Luxury Card.
-But it has since taken on Marriott Bonvoy branding and a longer name.
+The Marriott Bonvoy Brilliant American Express Card is Marriott and Amex’s premium credit card.
+It used to be the American Express SPG Luxury Card.
+But it took on Marriott Bonvoy branding and a longer name in 2019.

 This is the most obvious and basic way to redeem Marriott points.
 To determine how much a night is worth in points, you can use the table below: